Breaking ball

 The term "breaking ball" is used in a variety of ways.
 It is commonly used by broadcasters when they can't be sure whether a pitch was a curve or slider but know that it was one or the other.
 This is most common when a pitcher throws both a curve and slider, but also happens when the announcer isn't familiar with the pitcher's repertoire.

 "Breaking ball" is also used as a way of lumping the curve and slider into a family.
 Some people see the slider and curve as being arbitrary points along a continuum rather than sharply distinguished pitches.
 Pitching coach Leo Mazzone, for instance, encourages his pitchers to develop a "quality breaking ball" without making a strong distinction between the different varieties of breaking pitch.
 This view is actually a very old one.
 In the 19th Century, it was common to call all breaking pitches curves.
-It's likely that some 19th Century pitchers threw pitches that were called curves back then but would be described as sliders today.
+It is possible that some 19th Century pitchers threw pitches that were called curves back then but would be described as sliders today.

 Further Reading[edit]